- Born 29 September 1869 Dublin

 - Teams Co Galway, Dublin University, Phoenix, Woodbrook

 Jack Meldon was probably the best known of a remarkable generation of one cricket family.
 Two had already played for Ireland.
 He, his brother and four cousins were to do so, while yet another cousin played first class cricket for Dublin University in 1895.
-Jack was tall free scoring middle order batsman, at his best attacking the bowling with lofted on and straight drives.
+Jack was a tall free scoring middle order batsman, at his best attacking the bowling with lofted on and straight drives.
 However his record for Ireland was most disappointing.
 His average, in 11 a side matches, of 20.19 was no reflection of his true ability, nor was his failure to pass 1000 runs.
 A possible explanation lies in his trait for big hitting, which he was always reluctant to curb.
 Further his decline set in after he left regular Dublin cricket and set up as a solicitor in Galway.
 Here, it has been claimed, a combination of easy runs and the life of a "sporting squire" did his batting few favours.

 In 1885 Clongowes and Tullabeg combined to tour Dublin and Jack hit an excellent 75 v the full Phoenix side.
 In 1886, Tullabeg closed its doors to students and its pupils, plus the German and the groundsman, went to Clongowes, Here Wisthoff and Spollen established the magnificent ground the College still enjoys today.
 It was widely considered the best in Ireland until SH Cochrane opened his at Woodbrook.
 Jack spent his last year there, with others who were to join him in Irish XIs, including Bill Harrington, Tom Ross and Dan Comyn.